kapoorlakshya/kapoorlakshya.github.io/_posts/2020-3-12-execute-webdriverio-tests-on-aws-device-farm.md

 use a custom test runner or a [launcher](https://webdriver.io/docs/clioptions.html#run-the-test-runner-programmatically) to use it.
 The launcher is required because, based on my understanding, the current implementation of the `wdio` test runner expects a top-level `config` object and this object does not allow us to integrate the async `aws-sdk` calls inside it.
-The calls have been made through the launcher and then passed down to the final `config`.
+The calls have to be made through the launcher and then passed down to the final `config`.

 As part of my journey to learn Node.js, I have figured it all out and documented it in this post.
 I am hoping to create a `wdio-device-farm-service` soon, but for now the following works well :).

  <!--more-->

- > Notes:
+ > Note:
 >
 > 1. This guide assumes WebdriverIO v5 ([instructions](https://webdriver.io/docs/gettingstarted.html)) is already setup with tests ready
 > to be executed.